Letters to the Future: Black Women/Radical Writing, edited by Erica Hunt and Dawn Lundy Martin is available this week from Kore Press.

 I was a bit too skittish to perform much in Empire, but I’m super-excited about part 2, Desire.
 I am very much looking forward to it.

-But for What’s My Axis part 1: Empire
+Still by Jeanne Krajka from But For What’s My Axis? part 1: Empire